WebmastersLTD/rlb/README.md

  - `README.md`: This main README file, providing an overview of the curriculum.
  - `index.html`: The entry point for the web application, showcasing the latest version of the leaderboard SPA.
- - `Episode1/`: Folder containing the first episode of the curriculum.
+ - `Episode1/`: Getting Started - Folder containing the first episode of the curriculum.
    - `README.md`: Introduction and instructions for Episode 1.
    - `index.html`: The initial SPA, representing the basic leaderboard.
  - `Episode2/`: Folder containing the second episode of the curriculum.